arixmkii/qcw/README.md

 #### `Lima`

-Development main branch from revision `786c1f5f3c6e8ff276c0c5d6789cdd9243d70f49` with 3 patch sets:
+Development main branch from revision `0625d0b084450e874869dcbc9f63d4312797c3fe` with 4 patch sets:
 * Add Temp placeholder support to templates from https://github.com/lima-vm/lima/pull/3318
 * Support WSL2 as a replacement for msys2/cygwin
-* Enable QEMU support in Lima for Windows
+* Implement feature toggle for GA https://github.com/lima-vm/lima/pull/3255
+* Bump version of sshocker to a patched one

 #### `Podman`